 If you put an onion in the fridge and put some cheese next to it, after a day or so, the cheese will pick up the flavour of the onion.
 The same happens when you store cheese in a cave, the cheese absorbs the aromas in the air and develops a flavour from the cave.
-The damp, stony air gives many cave-aged cheeses a distinct taste and aroma such as Roquefort and Kaltbach Gruyere but none more so than the traditional West Country Farmhouse Cheddar that is matured within the depths of the South West of England, in the magnificent underground spectacle that is Wookey Hole Caves.
+The damp, stony air gives many cave-aged cheeses a distinct taste and aroma such as Roquefort and Kaltbach Gruyere.
+This is especially true with this traditional West Country Farmhouse Cheddar, matured in the magnificent underground spectacle that is Wookey Hole Caves.

 The key ingredient for this unique cheddar is the highest quality rich milk sourced from dairy cows that graze the lush pastures of the surrounding countryside.
 The cheese is made to traditional methods (known as cheddaring) by a highly skilled team of cheesemakers.
 Each stage of the process is performed by hand, from the turning of the curds to the wrapping of each truckle in cheesecloth coated in lard.